-The Queen dictates who lives at which palace, and she herself lived at this four-story mansion, a part of St James’s Palace, before she took the throne.
+The queen dictates who lives at which palace, and she herself lived at this four-story mansion, a part of St James’s Palace, before she took the throne.
 Her mother dwelled here for nearly half a century until her 2002 death at age 101, and now it’s chez Charles and Camilla.
-Charles, having a keener sense of public relations than any royal before him, decided to open the house, where royals have lived since 1827, during the summer months when the family is away.
-You won’t get to poke around the Prince’s medicine cabinet since you can only see the ground floor, which still feels like an old lady’s parlor.
-Clarence is more like a grand town house than a mansion fit for a king and that reflects the Windsors’ homey, cluttered style, heavy on paintings of horses and light on gilding and glitter.
+Charles, having a keener sense of public relations than any royal before him, decided to open the house, where royals have lived since 1827, during the summer when the family is away.
+You won’t get to poke around the Prince’s medicine cabinet, though; you can only see the ground floor.
+Clarence is more like a grand town house than a king’s mansion, and that reflects the Windsors’ homey, cluttered style, heavy on horse paintings and light on gilding and glitter.

 Stableyard Rd., SW1

 Our Rating Hours Aug Mon–Fri 10am–4:30pm; Sat–Sun 10am–5:30pm; last admission 1 hr. before closing Transportation Tube: Green Park Phone 020/7766-7303 Prices Admission £10.30 adults, seniors, and students;£6.20 children 5–16 Web site Clarence House

 MapStableyard Rd., SW1 London

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.